CSTDev/personal-site/src/content/posts/2024-10-10-amplify-lambda-functions-with-triggers-in-go.md

   - Go
 ---

-NodeJS functions in Amplify are easy; Node is the default that is used whenever you create a function for things like Cognito or DynamoDB triggers.
+NodeJS functions in Amplify are straightforward; Node is the default that is used whenever you create a function for things like Cognito or DynamoDB triggers.

 To get a function in Go, you can either create a function with `amplify add function` and select Go and then alter the template to add any triggers, IAM rules or connections but it’s quite involved.
 It’s easier to create the Node version of the function and update that to change it to Go.